Banks continue to come under designed attack from malware and APTs.

 For context, Europol’s European Cybercrime Centre (EC3) recently released a report on the ATM malware landscape.
 This builds on the 2016 report that was privately released to financial institutions and law enforcement agencies globally.
 The report digs into the depth and breadth of malware targeting ATMs, as well as the perpetrators behind the attacks.

 What the report makes clear is that there is a common denominator in much of the ATM malware active today – it’s the XFS (extensions for financial services) middleware.
-Middleware providers use the XFS standard to create client-server architecture for financial applications on Microsoft Windows platforms.
+Middleware providers use the XFS standard to create a client-server architecture for financial applications on Microsoft Windows platforms.
 Financial applications through the XFS manager using XFS APIs communicate with peripherals such as PIN pads, cash dispensers, and receipt printers.
 This middleware is the connective tissue within many ATMs regardless of make, model or vendor.
 Exploiting the universality of XFS to “jackpot” ATMs equates to a huge ROI for malware developers as they can conduct one or many campaigns.

 It’s becoming easier and easier to successfully target ATMs, there are both hardware and software vulnerabilities to exploit and malware kits are widely available if one knows where to look.
 At the moment ready-made ATM malware is being sold on the Darknet market for approximately $5,000, which is quite affordable considering the potential payoff.